touying-typ/touying/src/utils.typ

 /// - `setting` is the setting of the heading.
 Default is `body => body`.
 ///
 /// - `sty` is the style of the heading.
 If `sty` is a function, it will use the function to style the heading.
 For example, `sty: current-heading => current-heading.body`.
+#let display-current-heading(
+  self: none,
+  level: auto,
+  numbered: true,
+  hierachical: true,
+  depth: 9999,
-#let display-current-heading(self: none, level: auto, numbered: true, hierachical: true, depth: 9999, setting: body => body, ..sty) = (
+  setting: body => body,
+  ..sty,
+) = (
   context {
     let sty = if sty.pos().len() > 1 {
       sty.pos().at(0)